 LED Work Lights

 Good lighting reveals problems before they become permanent.
 I have adjustable LED panels positioned to eliminate shadows at my main work areas.
 You see tearout, pencil lines, and surface defects much better with proper light.
+That’s what makes a well-lit shop endearing to us woodworkers — you catch mistakes before they’re mistakes.

 What I Skip